 Earn 3x Points for Dining and Travel (Once Eligible)

 The Chase Sapphire Reserve pays 3 Ultimate Rewards points per $1 spent on eligible dining purchases.
 To earn 3x points on travel, you must first earn your $300 travel credit.
-Once you do, you will immediately begin earn 3x points on travel.
+Once you do, you will immediately begin to earn 3x points on travel.

-With the exception of the Amex Platinum that earns 5x miles on airfare, the Chase Sapphire Reserve outearns almost every other travel rewards card and co-brand airline credit card that only earn 2 points on travel purchases.
+With the exception of the Platinum Card from American Express that earns 5x miles on airfare, the Chase Sapphire Reserve outearns almost every other travel rewards card and co-brand airline credit card that only earn 2 points on travel purchases.

 While you are probably considering the Chase Sapphire Reserve for its travel benefits and 1:1 points transfers, the 3x earning bonus means you can quickly rack up the points to take your next award trip sooner–which is the sole purpose of owning a travel rewards card.